“KNOW WHO YOU ARE”

 “There is no rush as I have chosen for you to stay.”

-“I will direct you my child to things that you must do.”
+“I will direct you my child to the things that you must do.”

 The little girl answered “thank you father, I think I now understand!”

-“I will stay as you said and do the best that I can.”
+“I will stay as you have said, and do the best that I can.”

 “There is a God who truly loves me for me.”